How To Slow Aging and Stay Looking Younger Longer

 - Our Beauty Matcha Latte also has collagen, along with the antioxidant and anti-inflammatory properties of matcha, ginger, and turmeric.

-- Kroma’s Superfreens Elixir is packed with 76 superfoods and vitamins, which means tons and tons of antioxidants to work hard for your skin.
+- Kroma’s Supergreens Elixir is packed with 76 superfoods and vitamins, which means tons and tons of antioxidants to work hard for your skin.

 You may not think of exercise as beneficial to your skin, but as your skin ages, muscle is reduced.
 By building muscle in your body, you can protect your skin against wrinkles.
 Endurance exercise specifically helps the mitochondria in aging skin and the regulation of metabolism in the skin cells.